-- devices, controls, or appliances, specified in the participant's plan, that enable participants to increase their ability to perform activities of daily living (i.e. switches, grab devices, portable ramps, and lifts); - devices, controls, or appliances that enable the participant to perceive, control, or communicate with the environment in which they live; - items necessary for life support including ancillary supplies and equipment necessary to the proper functioning of such items; - Assistive technology device means an application or software item, or piece of equipment, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of participants. - Assistive technology service means a service that directly assists a participant in the selection, acquisition, or use of an assistive technology device.
-Assistive technology includes: - the evaluation of the assistive technology needs of a participant, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant in the customary environment of the participant; - services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for participants; - services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices;

-- ongoing training and technical assistance for the participant, or, where appropriate, the family members, guardians, advocates, or authorized representatives of the participant; and - o ongoing training and technical assistance for professionals or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of participants; and - Personal Emergency Monitoring Response System is an electronic device or control that enables waiver participants to secure help in an emergency, be monitored to maintain health safety, or promote independence without paid staff.
+• devices, controls, or appliances, specified in the participant's plan, that enable participants to increase their ability to perform activities of daily living (i.e. switches, grab devices, portable ramps, portable lifts);

+- devices, controls, or appliances that enable the participant to perceive, control, or communicate with the environment in which they live; - items necessary for life support or to address physical conditions along with ancillary supplies and equipment necessary to the proper functioning of such items; - Assistive technology device means an application or software item, or piece of equipment, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of participants. - Assistive technology service means a service that directly assists a participant in the selection, acquisition, or use of an assistive technology device.
+Assistive technology includes: - the evaluation of the assistive technology needs of a participant, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant in the customary environment of the participant; - services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for participants; - services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; - ongoing training and technical assistance for the participant, or, where appropriate, the family members, guardians, advocates, or authorized representatives of the participant; and - ongoing training and technical assistance for professionals or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of participants. - Personal Emergency Monitoring Response System is an electronic device or control that enables waiver participants to secure help in an emergency, be monitored to maintain health safety, or promote independence without paid staff.
 The participant may also wear a portable "help" button to allow for mobility.
 The system is connected to the participant's phone and programmed to signal a response center once a "help" button is activated.
 The response center is staffed by trained professionals, as specified herein.
-Installation, upkeep, and maintenance of devices/systems are provided; - Personal Tracking System is a device or control for the waiver participant that enables them to be located or monitored when there is a health and safety risk related to the participant's disability.
-Installation, upkeep, and maintenance of devices/systems are provided; and - o 1)Remote Monitoring devices and activities are not permissible in bathrooms or bedrooms when participant's dignity and privacy is impacted.
-Devices can be placed in a location that may be secured by the parent/guardian and either out of sight or visible depending on the participant's needs.
-A team meeting with the parent/guardian, participant, and DDPM prior to the use of remote monitoring activities will act as a safeguard to ensure remote monitoring can help meet the needs of the participant in a way that protects the right to privacy, dignity, respect, and freedom from coercion, including health and welfare. - 2)Remote monitoring reinforces community integration by encouraging the participant to engage in community life as independently as possible and to be able to safely engage in activities in his or her home or in the community without relying on the physical presence of staff to accomplish those activities. - 3)The informed consent will be obtained from the Primary Care giver/participant when they sign the Person-Centered Plan of Care.
-Primary caregiver/Participant will have ultimate authority on when device is needed for participant and who needs to be aware of the monitor being used.
-Service Plan will also have written back-up plan due to failure of equipment. - Specialized Medical supplies gloves, diapers, wipes, hospital bed, and nutritional supplements. - Equipment and Supplies service is to provide for conditions specifically related to IID/DD.
+Installation, upkeep, and maintenance of devices/systems are provided; - Specialized Medical supplies gloves, diapers, wipes, hospital bed, and nutritional supplements.

+Equipment and Supplies service is to provide for conditions specifically related to IID/DD.